Estimated reading time: 5 minutes

 - Leave custard in the fridge until it is freezing

 - Stir it into the cold custard with your currants, raisins, cherries (whole or chopped) and finely chopped almonds.

-- Transfer mixture into a pudding bowl or mould.
+- Transfer the mixture into a pudding bowl or mold.

-- Wipe down inside or rim of mould so it comes out clean.
+- Wipe down the inside or rim of the mold so it comes out clean.

-- Place in freezer for about 2hrs when it will be lightly frozen, firm and ready to serve.
+- Place in the freezer for about 2 hours when it will be lightly frozen, firm, and ready to serve.

 - If it’s not required immediately, the pudding can be left in the freezer for up to a month before use.
 Allow it to thaw slightly for 45min – 1hr.
 Stand the basin in a bowl of hot water before turning out.
 This should not be refrozen!

 Once finished, decorate with cherries on the top like have or whatever you fancy.

 As I mentioned, this Frosty Christmas Pudding could be an alternative to the traditional Christmas Pudding.